Kalākaua

 Kalākaua (David Laʻamea Kamanakapuʻu Māhinulani Nālaʻiaʻehuokalani Lumialani Kalākaua; November 16, 1836 – January 20, 1891), was the last king and penultimate monarch of the Kingdom of Hawaiʻi, reigning from February 12, 1874, until his death in 1891.
 Succeeding Lunalilo, he was elected to the vacant throne of Hawaiʻi against Queen Emma.
-Kalākaua was known as the Merrie Monarch for his convivial personality – he enjoyed entertaining guests with his singing and ukulele playing.
+Kalākaua was known as the Merrie Monarch for his convivial personality—he enjoyed entertaining guests with his singing and ukulele playing.
 At his coronation and his birthday jubilee, the hula, which had hitherto been banned in public in the kingdom, became a celebration of Hawaiian culture.

 During Kalākaua's reign, the Reciprocity Treaty of 1875 brought great prosperity to the kingdom.
-Its renewal continued the prosperity but allowed United States to have exclusive use of Pearl Harbor.
+Its renewal continued the prosperity but allowed the United States exclusive use of Pearl Harbor.
 In 1881, Kalākaua took a trip around the world to encourage the immigration of contract sugar plantation workers.
 He wanted Hawaiians to broaden their education beyond their nation.
 He instituted a government-financed program to sponsor qualified students to be sent abroad to further their education.
-Two of his projects, the statue of Kamehameha I and the rebuilding of ʻIolani Palace, were expensive endeavors but are popular tourist attractions today.
+Two of his projects, the statue of Kamehameha I and the rebuilding of ʻIolani Palace, were expensive but are popular tourist attractions today.

 Extravagant expenditures and Kalākaua's plans for a Polynesian confederation played into the hands of annexationists who were already working toward a United States takeover of Hawaiʻi.
 In 1887, Kalākaua was pressured to sign a new constitution that made the monarchy little more than a figurehead position.
 After his brother William Pitt Leleiohoku II died in 1877, the king named their sister Liliʻuokalani as heir-apparent.
 She acted as regent during his absences from the country.
 After Kalākaua's death, she became the last monarch of Hawaiʻi.

 Early life and family

-Kalākaua was born at 2:00 a.m. on November 16, 1836, to Caesar Kaluaiku Kapaʻakea and Analea Keohokālole in the grass hut compound belonging to his maternal grandfather ʻAikanaka, at the base of Punchbowl Crater in Honolulu on the island of Oʻahu.
+Kalākaua was born at 2 a.m. on November 16, 1836, to Caesar Kaluaiku Kapaʻakea and Analea Keohokālole in his maternal grandfather ʻAikanaka's grass hut compound at the base of Punchbowl Crater in Honolulu on the island of Oʻahu.
 Of the aliʻi class of Hawaiian nobility, his family was considered collateral relations of the reigning House of Kamehameha, sharing common descent from the 18th-century aliʻi nui Keaweʻīkekahialiʻiokamoku.
-From his biological parents, he descended from Keaweaheulu and Kameʻeiamoku, two of the five royal counselors of Kamehameha I during his conquest of the Kingdom of Hawaiʻi.
-Kameʻeiamoku, the grandfather of both his mother and father, was one of the royal twins alongside Kamanawa depicted on the Hawaiian coat of arms.
-However, Kalākaua and his siblings traced their high rank from their mother's line of descent, referring to themselves as members of the "Keawe-a-Heulu line", although later historians would refer to the family as the House of Kalākaua.
-The second surviving child of a large family, his biological siblings included his elder brother James Kaliokalani, and younger siblings Lydia Kamakaʻeha (later renamed Liliʻuokalani), Anna Kaʻiulani, Kaʻiminaʻauao, Miriam Likelike and William Pitt Leleiohoku II.
+From his biological parents, he descended from Keawe-a-Heulu and Kameʻeiamoku, two of Kamehameha I's five royal counselors during his conquest of the Hawaiian Kingdom.
+Kameʻeiamoku, the grandfather of both his mother and father, was one of the royal twins, alongside Kamanawa, depicted on the Hawaiian coat of arms.
+But Kalākaua and his siblings traced their high rank from their mother's line of descent, calling themselves members of the "Keawe-a-Heulu line", though later historians called the family the House of Kalākaua.
+The second surviving child of a large family, his biological siblings included his elder brother James Kaliokalani and younger siblings Lydia Kamakaʻeha (later renamed Liliʻuokalani), Anna Kaʻiulani, Kaʻiminaʻauao, Miriam Likelike, and William Pitt Leleiohoku II.